ariga/atlas/doc/md/knowledge-center/mysql/generated_columns.md

 ### Using Virtual Generated Columns

-Virtual Generated Columns should be used for computed data _(in a table)_ that is updated more frequently than it is read or computed data that is expensive to store on disk _(via `INSERT` or `UPDATE`)_.
+Virtual generated columns should be used for computed data _(in a table)_ that is updated more frequently than it is read or computed data that is expensive to store on disk _(via `INSERT` or `UPDATE`)_.
 Since values are calculated on the fly, virtual generated columns are perfect for table columns that will have a new value for every `SELECT` statement.
 If you use the _InnoDB Storage Engine_, secondary indexes can be defined on virtual columns.

 #### Example

-The following example declares a Virtual Generated Column in a table that stores the price and amount of products sold in the `price` and `quantity` column, then computes its `revenue` _(when products are read)_.
+The following example declares a virtual generated column in a table that stores the price and amount of products sold in the `price` and `quantity` column, then computes its `revenue` _(when products are read)_.

 ```sql
 CREATE TABLE products (